 Having read the guidelines, if you have any queries regarding eligibility please email Natalie Ledger, Grants Administrator: firstname.lastname@example.org.

 The Grants Administrator will present a list of grant applications to a Grants Committee who will shortlist applications to be presented to the trustees for decisions.

 The Trustees meet 3 times a year (usually around Spring, Summer and Autumn).
-Once we have all the information we require and if you are shortlisted, your application will be reviewed at a Trustees meetings and we will let you know the outcome of an application in due course.
+Once we have all the information we require and if you are shortlisted, your application will be reviewed at a Trustees meetings .
+We will let you know the outcome of an application in due course.

-If you are successful you will receive a grant offer letter with a grant acceptance form including conditions.
+If you are successful you will receive a grant offer letter and an acceptance form including conditions.
 This form must be signed and returned to the Grants Administrator before the funds will be released.
 We then require a receipt on letterhead when you have received the funds.